Emjeeey/ITBA-3205_FoodHacks/README.md

  The objective of this study are:

 i.
-To raise awareness that many people have been manipulated to do wrongdoings or have been abused because of human trafficking.
+To determine the reason why does women and children in India are prone in human trafficking.

 ii.
+To determine the main purpose and agenda of human trafficking in India.

-To make recommendations for preventing human trafficking in India.
+iii.
+To be able to raise an awareness regarding human trafficking most especially in India.